fxhash/onchfs/doc/docs/use-cases/generative-art.md

 - only the JS code has to be pushed by artists; they don't have to upload the HTML template which saves a few bytes—at the cost of lossing access to html and js directives.
 - discrepancies between the dev environment of artists & prod; artists have to use some kind of carefully crafted dev environment that mimics prod behavior

+As denoted along many of the points, while the Art Blocks approach works for Art Blocks, it unfortunately doesn't translate well at all in open ecosystems.

 ### Scripty & EthFS

 While ArtBlocks has pionereed Generative Art code stored on-chain, others have improved upon their solution to address some of what they considered to be issues (or sub-optimal solutions) in the Art Blocks approach.
 One of these projects is [scripty](https://github.com/intartnft/scripty.sol), a set of contracts/tools to handle on-chain code storage and delivery.